mossbanay/Psychology-3-4/Questions/Chapter9.md

 #### What is a mnemonic device?

-A mnemonic device is a technique that is used to improve the capacity or longevity of memory.
+A mnemonic device is a technique that is used to enhance or improve memory.

 #### How do mnemonic devices improve memory?

-Mnemonic devices improve memory by providing cues for recall or by adding meaningful links between pieces information, allowing them to be more deeply encoded.
+Mnemonic devices improve retrieval from LTM by creating links between new information and information already stored in LTM by elaborative rehearsal.
+This means that the newly learnt information is better organised into LTM and therefore easier to retrieve.

 ---